Steelpush/steelpush/README.md

 ## 🚀 Introduction

-SteelPush is a powerful tool that leverages AI to optimize websites and analyze source code for marketing content.
+Steelpush is a powerful tool that leverages AI to optimize websites and analyze source code for marketing content.
 It helps developers and marketers identify, analyze, and improve content across their digital properties.

-Built with [Mastra](https://github.com/mastraai/mastra), SteelPush provides intelligent analysis of web content and codebase, generating actionable insights and optimization recommendations.
+Built with [Mastra](https://github.com/mastraai/mastra), Steelpush provides intelligent analysis of web content and codebase, generating actionable insights and optimization recommendations.

 ## ✨ Features